SageRalph/RESTeasy/README.md

 Both types of hooks will be passed a data object as a parameter, pre hooks may return a modified data object.
 If a pre hook does not return anything or throws an error the data will continue unmodified.

-If a hook throws an error, the life-cycle operation will continue and the failure will be logged to the browser console. post hooks will only be run if the life-cycle operation was successful.
+If a hook throws an error, the life-cycle operation will be interrupted and the failure will be logged to the browser console and displayed in statusElement. post hooks will only be run if the life-cycle operation (and any pre hooks) was successful.

 Name            | Description
 --------------- | --------------